If you have overseas staff in your organisation these topics can help them

 How do you handle the everyday stresses while pursuing a nobler cause?

-This workshop will help prospective missionary families prepare for the joys and challenges ahead.
+This four-hour practical workshop will help prospective missionary families prepare for the joys and challenges ahead.